kevincjackson/app_brewery_ios_projects/app_brewery_ios_notes.md

 - Firebase is Google's NoSQL Realtime database.
 - From [codementor](https://www.codementor.io/cultofmetatron/when-you-should-and-shouldn-t-use-firebase-f62bo3gxv)
   - "Firebase's realtime database is a very powerful tool for a limited scope.
 To know if your data is a good match for Firebase, simply ask yourself if you'd want to use a observable hash.
 If all you need is to react to the addition/update of items in a collection or object, Firebase is great.
 If you need extensive queries or have complex relational data, Firebase would be a poor choice for your main database.
 Still, it could still be an excellent component of a well balanced server side infrastructure."

+## Data Storage Options
+- UserDefaults
+  - Should be used for simple key value pairs, but can take any object
+  - Methods: `set` & <name of type> like `string`